Nniki-N/geofencing/README.md

-**Author's Note:** this plugin is not officially supported.
+**Author's Note:** this plugin is not officially supported and is meant to be used as an example.
 Please feel free to pull it into your own projects, but _there is no official version hosted on pub.dev and support may be limited_.
 If you run into any issues running this sample, please file an issue or, even better, submit a pull request!

 What is geofencing?
 [here](https://developer.android.com/training/location/geofencing)